KwachOjunga/pliron-hw/docs/hw_dialect.md

 The design follows the principles in `AGENTS.md`: a dialect is a **semantic contract**, not merely a collection of operations.

+For the gap between this intended contract and the currently enforced implementation, see [`hw_limitations.md`](hw_limitations.md).
+That document also describes how the dialect's capacity can be expanded toward typed RTL, checked hierarchy, and lowerable hardware representations.

 ---

 ## 2. Abstraction Level & Semantic Model